All you need to know about NBC's Peacock streaming service

 New customer?
 Try Peacock for free

-Peacock is definitely the new kid on the block when it comes to streaming services.
-While Peacock's content library is considerably smaller than the likes of Netflix, Disney+, and Amazon, the fact that a large portion of it is available for free makes it a contender.
+While Peacock's content library is considerably smaller than the likes of Netflix, Disney+, and Prime Video, the fact that a large portion of it is available for free makes it a worthy contender.
 Even Hulu doesn't offer that.
-Exclusive access to popular NBC series, as well as live sports coverage, also help Peacock stand out.
+Exclusive access to popular NBC series and WWE Network, as well as live Olympics and other sports coverage, also help Peacock stand out.

-Beyond the free Peacock tier, Comcast Xfinity and COX customers can access Peacock Premium at no extra cost.
+Beyond the free Peacock tier, Xfinity and COX customers can access Peacock Premium at no extra cost.
 NBC also offers prospective Peacock subscribers the chance to try the Premium or Premium Plus tiers as part of a free 7-day trial.
 All you need to do is head to PeacockTV.com homepage and select "Start 7-day free trial."

 We may earn a commission for purchases using our links.
 Learn more.